Estimated reading time: 13 minutes

 Some of them are designed for specific tasks.
 For instance, the DJI Inspire 2 is great for Hollywood quality videos thanks to the 5.2K video quality, 27 minutes of flight time, and Zenmuse cameras and sensors.

 The DJI Matrice 300 RTK is another high-end professional drone designed for carrying out remote sensing and surveying tasks.
-It also has a 55 minutes flight time.
+It also has a 55-minute flight time.

 These drones are also quite expensive.
 The Inspire 2 costs at least $4000 while the Matrice M300 costs $10,000 to set up.